scchess/Qualimap/doc/analysis.rst

 Output
 ^^^^^^

-Example
-"""""""

-In `<plasmodium/qualimapReport.html>`_ for an example of the produced output.
-This report was produced by Qualimap (see :ref:`export`) using the DNA sequencing data of *Plasmodium falciparum* from produced by *Wellcome Trust Sanger Institute* [#sanger]_.

-Details
-"""""""

 :guilabel:`Summary`

   **Basic information** and statistics for the alignment data.
 Qualimap reports here information about the total number of reads, number of mapped reads, paired-end mapping performance, read length distribution, insert size, nucleotide content, coverage, mapping quaility and chromosome-based statistics.